-Assets held relating to the split-interest agreements for 2019 and 2018 were \$327,906 and \$354,487, respectively, and are included in investments - marketable securities in the statements of financial position.
-The liabilities related to the split-interest agreements for 2019 and 2018 were \$207,522 and \$209,939, respectively.
+Assets held relating to the split-interest agreements for 2020 and 2019 were \$298,877 and \$327,967, respectively, and are included in investments - marketable securities in the statements of financial position.
+The liabilities related to the split-interest agreements for 2020 and 2019 were \$217,290 and \$207,522, respectively.
+See Note 14 for the net assets associated with the split-interest agreements as of June 30, 2020 and 2019.

 Contribution revenue for charitable remainder trusts is recognized at the date the agreement is established equal to the fair value of the gift, net of the liability recorded for the present value of the estimated future payments to be made to the respective donors and/or other income beneficiaries using a discount rate of 5% and actuarial tables.
-The change in the value of the split-interest agreements was (\$24,103) and \$8,291 for the years ended June 30, 2019 and 2018, respectively.
+The change in the value of the split-interest agreements was (\$38,860) and (\$24,103) for the years ended June 30, 2020 and 2019, respectively.

-Note 11 - Life insurance premiums
+Note 12 - Life insurance premiums

 Included in operating expenses are life insurance premiums paid on life insurance policies for certain policies that the Foundation owns and is named beneficiary.
-Life insurance premiums were \$16,662 for the years ended June 30, 2019 and 2018, respectively.
+Life insurance premiums were \$36,590 and \$16,662 for the years ended June 30, 2020 and 2019, respectively.

-Note 12 - Custodial funds managed for other charitable organizations
+Note 13 - Custodial funds managed for other charitable organizations